cherrylabs/arx-core/README.md

-### We apologize, /\rx still in progress for a first alpha release please wait at the end of June.
+### /\rx still in progress for a first alpha release please wait at the end of June.

 ```